PhilGrunewald/MeterData/README.md

 The Household Survey information is linked to the contact via the foreign key `Contact_idContact` in **Household**.

-Each time an `idContact` takes part in the study, a unique `idHousehold` is generated, which has `idContact` as it's foreign key.
+Each time an `idContact` takes part in the study, a unique `idHousehold` is generated, which has `idContact` as its foreign key.
 All survey information is copied to the new `idHousehold` and participants can update content if their circumstances have changed.

 Any personal information in **Contact** is excluded from this deposition.
 It is still possible to identify repeat participants via their common `idContact` in the **Household** table.